Bluernn/Open-Source-Self-Balancing-Robot-Stepperek/README.md

 ## Repository Contents

 - **3D Models**
-It contains the 3D models of the robot's wheels and motor mounts, which can be used for 3D printing or further modifications.
+It contains 3D models of the robot's wheels and motor mounts for 3D printing or further modifications.

 - **Schematic and PCB**
-Includes the electrical schematic and all necessary files required to manufacture the PCB.
+Includes the electrical schematic and all necessary files for manufacturing the PCB.

 - **BalancingRobot**
 Contains the complete control program for the self-balancing robot, developed using ESP-IDF v5.2.1.
-This folder includes the source code and all required files to compile project.
+This folder includes the source code and all required files to compile the project.

 https://www.youtube.com/watch?v=AlN4MXNQWd8